input-output-hk/essential-cardano-content/content/other/russian-translaction-of-the-scaling-graphic.md

 ---
-title: Russian Translaction of the Scaling Graphic
+title: Russian Translation of the Scaling Graphic
 tags:
   - Scalability
   - Cardano